XMUSpecLab/Noise-learning/README.md

 After setup the running environment, download and unzip the code.

 ## 3. Demo
-We have provided  Raman specra dataset for demonstrating the model inferencing.
+We provide  Raman spectra dataset for model inferencing.

-Run the Main.Py in PyCharm you will obtain the denoised Raman spetra, and you can plot the curve in matplotlib.pyplot, Matlab, or Origin to check the spectra with and without denoising.
+Run the Main.py in PyCharm, you will obtain the denoised Raman spetra, and you can plot the curves in matplotlib.pyplot, Matlab, or Origin to check the spectra before and after denoising.

 ## 4. Instructions for use